Ford Taunus P6

 The Ford Taunus 12 M is a range of large family saloons that were produced by Ford Germany between 1966 and 1970.
 There were two different engine sizes in the 12M.
-Two larger engines were available in the otherwise very similar Ford Taunus 15 M. From the outside the 15M was differentiated by its grill and rectangular headlights from the 12M which had round front lights.
+Two larger engines were available in the otherwise very similar Ford Taunus 15 M. From the outside the 15M was differentiated by its grille and rectangular headlights from the 12M which had round front lights.
 A complicating feature was the availability, at extra cost, of one of the larger engines from the 15M in the 12M.

 History

 It was first shown in September 1966.
 In August 1967 the model's first and most significant facelift was marked by the removal of the “Taunus” name, and after this the cars were known simply as the Ford 12 M and the Ford 15 M.

 The Taunus 12M name had been applied to the car's predecessor and the 15M name had also been used until 1959 for an earlier model.
 This is why the 12M and 15M models introduced in 1966 are usually identified, in retrospect, as the Ford Taunus P6.
 It was the sixth newly designed German Ford to be launched after the war and for this reason it was from inception known within the company as Ford Project 6 (P6) or the Ford (Taunus) P6.

 Between September 1966 and August 1970 when it was replaced 668,187 Ford (Taunus) P6s were produced.
 This was uncannily close to the 672,695 units of the predecessor model produced between 1962 and 1966.
 The Taunus P6 used different names for different engine sized cars, and it is recorded that approximately 385,000 of those produced were the (mostly smaller-engined) 12Ms while the larger-engined 15Ms accounted for approximately 285,000.